bitovi/canjs.com/2.1/can/map/define/doc/attrDefinition.md

 		}
       }
     }

+A `get` definition makes the property __computed__ which means it will not be serialized by default.

 @option {can.Map.prototype.define.remove} remove A function that specifies what should happen when an attribute is removed with [can.Map::removeAttr removeAttr].
 The following removes a `modelId` when `makeId` is removed: